D E C O R A T I V E A R T S

 S C R I M S H A W

 It’s later, not much later; but time has elapsed.
 Time moves in increments and it is hard to keep pace of all the things that are happening; a lover departs on a train, a man buying flowers, a student inquiring about whether if you purchase many items you can return them all, a woman admitted to a customer that she is tired because she works every day, a man with a permanent look on his face, he is always in a tie.
-Late night, on my bicycle that will get stolen on a rainy night, but not that night, the city glides by, as in a dream.
-Houses with frosted windows, the same house but never the same.
-Hydrangeas at their ending, as they turn to brown husks of the autumn.
-A restless slumber.
+Late night, on my bicycle that will get stolen on a rainy night, but not that night.
+I remember that the city glided by, as in a dream.
+Houses with frosted windows, the same houses but never quite the same.
+Hydrangeas, faint at their silvery ending, as they turn to the husks of the autumn.
+They were in a restless slumber.
 The sky lit by stadium lights, like I am back home.
 Late night songs on the walk home when I missed a last bus home, that sullen curve of ferry road before it all disintegrated.
 Shadow impressions of a city.
 The sky is so horrible at night here, so unfamiliar and unclear.
 No stars.
 I sat in the cinema alone in a row to myself, and I would have walked out of the film.
 A cowboy version of “A Star Is Born”, woozy handheld cameras.
 I was deeply alone, big mouth billy bass mouthing “Take Me to the River”.

 I had waited for such a long time, to have the feeling of your hand on mine, to have your careful body course the outline of mine.
 To touch your closed eyelid, the nape of your neck as it disappeared into your striped shirt.
 You had been so distant for so long, at first in your late nights in the hospital, not your fault and entirely my own.
 Then in Berlin, this strange language wrapping itself around you, you in your cafe, a club, things that I would not become part of, for fear that I would become too attached to the place, that inevitability of returning home becoming some sort of constellation.
 Boats filled with treasure.
 Ambergris.
 You were so self sufficient, and I was learning to be through you.
 But it never worked as well for me, I needed that accompaniment, a line in harmony not counterpoint.
 I need a path carved out for me.
 A fine line.
 And I watched you in Berlin, and I asked for you to make the time for me and you for you.
 But it didn’t happen M, and I sat in impossible Sicilian sunshine alone and I saw my future as that and it seemed normal, as if you were not part of that.
 And of course I was mistaken, it was not normal and it formed strange blackened courses through the ivory and I was all storm tossed and tumbling forward.
 But this dark plunge into unfamiliar water has become normal.